Facility Site ID: 8100630

 Approximate extent of contamination at the site.
 Contaminated soil is generally limited to the source area (pink).
 The Park Laundry property is shown in yellow.
 The estimated area of the groundwater plume is shown by the dashed line.

+Both PCE and TCE contaminate soil and groundwater at the site.
 The Park Laundry property and the parcels on the north side of the property are the source area of contamination.
 Concentrations of VOCs in soil, groundwater, and soil vapor are highest in the source area and need to be addressed under the state’s cleanup law, the Model Toxics Control Act (MTCA).

-Soil: Contaminated soil is generally limited to the source area.
-People using earth-moving equipment and in contact with contaminated soil may be exposed to VOCs by touching it or accidently eating it from dirty hands.
+Contaminated soil is generally limited to the source area.
+People using earth-moving equipment and in contact with contaminated soil may be exposed to VOCs by touching it or accidentally eating it from dirty hands.
 People could be exposed by inhaling vapors while working in the source area.
 During excavation, a health and safety plan will reduce potential exposure to workers at the site.

-Groundwater: The area of solvent contamination in groundwater is called a plume.
+The area of solvent contamination in groundwater is called a plume.
 The plume is confined to shallow groundwater, so exposure to contamination from the site is not a concern for drinking water.
 The groundwater plume extends to the north and west of the source area and covers about 22 acres.
 People working in the source area might inhale solvent vapors from contaminated groundwater.
-If contaminated groundwater seeps into soil excavations, then people doing the excavating could be exposed to VOCs.
+If contaminated groundwater seeps into soil excavations, then people doing the excavation could be exposed to VOCs.
 Potential exposure of workers to contaminated groundwater at the site will be reduced by following the health and safety plan.

-Vapor intrusion: VOCs are found in soil vapor, but vapor intrusion is not a pathway of concern at the site.
+VOCs are found in soil vapor, but vapor intrusion is not a pathway of concern at the site.
 Vapor intrusion occurs when volatile chemicals move from soil and groundwater up through buildings and into indoor air.

 In 2012 and 2013, air inside and soil gas at buildings that sit over contaminated groundwater were tested.
 Outdoor air away from the site was tested for comparison.
-The VOCs detected in the buildings were likely coming from products used or stored in the buildings and from background sources--not from vapor intrusion coming from the Park Laundry site.
+The VOCs detected in the buildings were likely to come from products used or stored in the buildings and from background sources--not from vapor intrusion coming from the Park Laundry site.

 In the future, if contamination remains in the source area and a building is constructed over the contamination, then additional work will be needed to show that soil vapor is not moving into the building.